Dogs have long been a part of Polish culture, and have been used there since medieval times to hunt and guard the land.

 1. Is the Polish Greyhound Difficult to train?

 The Polish Greyhound has a strong, dominant personality that requires solid training.

 Because they are pack dogs, the Polish Greyhound needs to understand where they fall in the family hierarchy and who the leader of the pack is.

 They can be trained, but also tend to be quite stubborn.
-Solid training, patience, and mutual respect are required for the Greyhound to take instructions properly.
+Solid training, patience, and mutual respect are required for the Greyhound to obey dog commands in Polish or other languages properly.

 2. Can you socialize a Polish Greyhound?